guoquan/summary-page/readme.txt

 === Summary Page ===
 Contributors: guoquan
 Donate link: http://guoquan.org
-Tags: child pages, meta
+Tags: child pages, sub-pages, meta
 Requires at least: 3.7.1
 Tested up to: 3.7.1
 Stable tag: 0.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-List and/or include sub-pages with meta option.
+List and/or include sub-pages (child pages) with meta option.

 == Description ==

 List and/or include sub-pages with meta option.

-After install and activate the plugin, add a custom field 'is_summary' and set to 1 to enable for each individual page.
+After installing and activating the plugin, add a custom field 'is_summary' to a page and set to 1 to enable showing all its child pages (non-cascaded) after the page itself.

 == Installation ==